Our 40+ year-old LRT network needs upgrades and maintenance to ensure it keeps serving Edmontonians for another 40 years and beyond.

 - Replacing and widening sidewalks to make them more accessible

-Two crossing improvements have already been completed at 82 Street and 92 Street.
-Future/ongoing locations include the pedestrian crossing at Health Sciences Station, 95 Street, 115 Avenue, 112 Avenue, 66 Street and 125 Street.
+Four crossing improvements have already been completed at 82 Street, 92 Street and 95 Street and 112 Avenue.
+Future/ongoing locations include the pedestrian crossing at Health Sciences Station, 66 Street and 125 Street.